brevzin/cpp_proposals/3485_grouping_using_decl/grouping-using-decl.md

 * Rust using declarations, of the form `use std::collections::{BTreeSet, hash_map::{self, HashMap}};` as proposed here
 * Shell brace expansion works similar to as proposed here, except that it would swallow the comma.
 Nevertheless, it is a familiar enough syntax that many users will recognize the syntax and deduce the correct meaning from it.
 * Python does not use this syntax, but does support a short-hand for importing several names from a module by way of `from a.b.c import x, y`, which is preferred to `from a.b.c import *`
+* The D language also has a way of importing a named list via `import std.stdio : writeln, readln;`

 ## Should we support `using *`?